 We like the simplicity of the logic behind the S7K.

-It is going to permanently cure you of the “yips” or make you hole every single putt from 10 yards or more – of course not, no club can.
+It will permanently cure you of the “yips” or make you hole every single putt from 10 yards or more – of course not; no club can.

-That’s why we think it’s one of the best and innovative blade putters around in 2022.
+We think it’s one of the best and most innovative blade putters in 2023.

 CLICK HERE TO CHECK PRICE